 An administrator or faculty member that is assigned to you during your first semester.
-This person helps shape you stay on track in your academic program.
-It is important that you meet with your Faculty advisor regularly.
+This person helps you stay on track in your academic program.
+It is important that you meet with your Faculty Advisor regularly.
 If you don’t know who your Faculty advisor is, please check Bannerweb.

-Academic Literacy (AL) requirements in English and/or Math as prescribed by the Office of Admissions upon acceptance to the University (i.e., TAKS, SAT, ACT, testing).
-A student can challenge AL requirements through testing at the Learning Assistance Center (LAC).
-College level courses in Math or English cannot be taken until these requirements have been successfully completed with a grade of C or better.
-Academic Literacy requirements do not count towards total 120 credit hours but will toward GPA.
+Academic Literacy (AL) is a requirement in Math as prescribed by the Office of Admissions upon acceptance to the University based on test scores (i.e., TAKS, SAT, ACT, testing).
+A student can challenge their AL requirement by taking the Accuplacer.
+College level courses in Math cannot be taken until this requirement has been successfully completed with a grade of C or better.
+The Academic Literacy requirements do not count towards total 120 college credit hours but will counts towards the GPA.

 Minimum of 12 semester hours is required for full-time status for Fall or Spring semester.
 If you are in good academic standing, you may take up to 18 hours.
 If you are placed on Scholastic Probation you are only allowed to take 12 hours.
 Full-time status for summer terms is 6 semester hours.

 You can drop or add courses after your class schedule is complete.
-Drop/Add Forms can be found at the University Advising Center (Administration Building, room 105) and at the Registrar’s Office.
+Drop/Add Forms can be found at the University Advising Center (Student Engagement Center, room 3120) and at the Registrar’s Office.
 An advisor and/or an instructor’s signature are required on the form.
-After the official deadline to drop/add courses posted by the Registrar’s office, students will be charged a fee.
+After the official deadline to drop/add courses posted by the Registrar’s office, students may be charged a fee.

 At the end of each academic year, students must maintain a minimum cumulative GPA of 2.00 to continue to be eligible to receive financial assistance.